RITHESH89/AI-Resume-Screening/README.md

 #  **Conclusion:**
    - The project concludes by providing insights into the performance of the resume screening model and its ability to categorize resumes accurately.
-   -
-ok:
-4. Follow the instructions in the notebook to execute code cells and explore the project.

 ## Results
 The project achieves [mention accuracy or any other relevant metrics] on the test set.
 The model has been trained using [algorithm] and exhibits robust performance in categorizing resumes.